maruel/go-lepton/README.md

 Then visit http://dave.cheney.net/unofficial-arm-tarballs and grab the right tarball, currently go1.4.linux-arm~multiarch-armv6-1.tar.gz.
-Extract it and setup your $GOROOT and $GOCODE environment.
+Extract it and setup your $GOROOT and $GOPATH environment.

 Installing